 Our providers must also be able to provide full details on their billing procedures and charges, which we’ll audit from time to time in order to protect members’ financial interests.
 For example, when a member thinks they’ve been overcharged and this causes them distress or financial embarrassment, this will trigger a review of the provider’s recognition status.

 As all responsible providers, we are unashamedly committed to preserving the integrity of the private healthcare sector.
 So we continuously monitor claims trends and variant billing for signs of irregular billing patterns.
-If we spot a provider consistently charging over and above our reasonable and customary rates without good reason, we’ll open a fraud investigation which we’ll pass onto to regulating organisations and / or the police.

 We consider all of the following to represent fraud